What is XBT and how it relates to Bitcoin? Difference between BTC & XBT

 As you can see in the above image; Satoshi proposed ticker has been used widely in the crypto space.
 BTC has been associated since the very beginning and this symbol is what commonly accepted from the early days of Bitcoin.
 Now XBT is not a new abbreviation for Bitcoin.
 It was proposed on 2013 and the reason for the alternative ticker name XBT is because BTC clashes with a national currency and it doesn’t comply ISO standards.
 However XBT is not yet officially recognized by the ISO.

-We cannot say which one will be more adopted in the future but as of now, Bitcoin in the market is being called as both BTC and XBT.
-Moreover Bitcoin is a decentralized currency and so no authority or standards can force the use of acronym.
+We cannot say which one will be more adopted in the future but as of now, Bitcoin in the market is being called as BTC.
+XBT is lesser known.
+Moreover Bitcoin being a decentralized currency no authority or standards can force the use of acronym.
 Both BTC and XBT are interchangeable and both are here to stay.

 Reference: